BIT-SYS/BIT-DEC/README.md

 # BIT-DEC
-new version of  BIT_DEC written by TinyMagicka
+new version of  BIT-DEC written by TinyMagicka